corpbob/OpenShiftHowToGuides/exercises/03_running_your_own_git_service.md

 ```

 ## Configure the gogs database by accessing the gogs url.
 TODO: Add detailed steps.

+Go to Search->Route.
 Click on the gogs url to open the gogs service.

 ![Gogs Install Page](images/gogs_install_page.png)